hmcts/goldenpath-platops/README.md

 ### Points to note when going through the AKS steps

 - Make sure using <labs-YourGitHubUsername-nodejs> when configuring both Public DNS/Private DNS for Application
-- There maybe needed some troubleshooting e,g version deprecated/update.
+- There maybe needed some troubleshooting e.g version deprecated/update.

 📣 **NOTE:** You need to be on the [VPN](https://tools.hmcts.net/confluence/pages/viewpage.action?pageId=1473556716&__ncforminfo=KrJ3_ABh6jWfksWuXyV3P0AVgDdrdldO1RMJDzjYyO2Y_8le-aWjrz_SqURx_CEKdqcwKxg6d_xZAN5A1vZizn230itnkRum) to access the Backstage documentation